-Ovulation Predictor Kits (OPKs) detect the surge of the luteinizing hormone (LH) that is present in urine associated with ovulation.
-Many couples use OPKs to help identify when the woman may be most fertile.
-However, OPKs may actually be misleading for a variety of reasons.
+Ovulation predictor kits (OPKs) detect the surge of luteinizing hormone (LH) that is present in urine associated with ovulation (13).
+OPKs work for many women, however, not for all.
+They may actually be misleading for a variety of reasons.

-On average, the LH surge the OPKs detect occurs about 24 hours before ovulation, but the timing of the surge may vary from about 16 to up to 48 hours.
-Because the most fertile days of a woman's cycle are actually a day or two before ovulation, timing intercourse according to the results of an OPK may actually cause couples to miss the most fertile days of the cycle.
-For many women, the time of highest probability of conception may have already passed by the time the LH surge is detected.
+On average, the LH surge the OPKs detect occurs about 24 hours before ovulation, but the timing of the surge may vary from about 16 to up to 48 hours (15).
+Because the most fertile days of a woman's cycle are actually a day or two before ovulation (16), timing intercourse according to the results of an OPK may actually cause couples to miss the most fertile days of the cycle (14).
+For many women, the time of highest probability of conception may have already passed by the time the LH surge is detected (14).

-There are a host of other reasons why OPK results may be unreliable as well: some women's LH levels may peak below the threshold that the kits test for, while others (particularly women who are approaching menopause) may have high enough levels of the hormone to cause false positives.
-Many women also experience false peaks of the LH hormone days before ovulation actually occurs, which may also result in false positives.
-Relying solely on OPKs is not the most reliable way to increase your odds of getting pregnant.
+Additionally, some women's LH levels may peak below the threshold that the kits test for, while others (particularly those who are approaching menopause) may have high enough levels of the hormone to cause false positives (8).
+Many women also experience false peaks of the LH hormone days before ovulation actually occurs, which may also result in false positives (8).
+Depending only on OPKs is not the most reliable way to increase your odds of getting pregnant.

-Clomid (clomiphene citrate) is one of the most commonly prescribed fertility drugs.
-Clomid works by stimulating egg development in the ovaries to encourage ovulation.
-However, the drug also has an unwanted side effect that can drastically reduce a woman's likelihood of getting pregnant – it can dry up the cervical fluid necessary for sperm to reach the egg.
+Clomiphene citrate (brand name: Clomid) is one of the most commonly prescribed fertility drugs.
+Clomiphene citrate works by stimulating egg development in the ovaries to encourage ovulation (17).
+Among other side effects, this drug, however, has an extremely counterproductive side effect that can drastically reduce the likelihood of getting pregnant: drying up the cervical mucus necessary for sperm to reach the egg (18).

-Infertility can take a hefty emotional and financial toll on couples, and the longer it takes to conceive, the bigger the impact.
-Before an infertility diagnosis or spending money on treatments, be sure to rule out the possibility that simple mistimed intercourse is standing in the way of conception.
+Infertility can take a hefty emotional and financial toll on couples (5), and the longer it takes to conceive, the bigger the impact.
+Before an infertility diagnosis or spending money on treatments, be sure get a semen analysis and chart the woman’s fertility signs to rule out the possibility that simple mistimed intercourse is standing in the way of conception (8).

-Fertility Awareness is a simple and inexpensive daily practice that involves monitoring your fertility signs to detect when ovulation is approaching.
-These fertility signs include basal body temperature, which is your waking temperature throughout your cycle, and cervical fluid, the slippery fluid your cervix secretes as ovulation approaches.
+Fertility awareness is a simple and inexpensive daily practice that involves monitoring your fertility signs to detect when ovulation is approaching.
+These fertility signs include basal body temperature, which is your waking temperature throughout your cycle, and cervical mucus, the secretion from your cervix.